mattrose/thoughts/README.md

 * Install with `./install.sh`
 * Add `~/.local/bin` to your PATH
 * Use `git init` to create a git repository in `~/.local/share/thoughts`, then point it at an empty remote origin
-* Be sure it's working:
+* Be sure the repo is set up properly:
   * `$ cd ~/.local/share/thoughts`
   * `$ git add .`
   * `$ git commit -m "init"`